shinwookim/SP2023-Notes/1550/Introduction to Operating Systems.md

 As an aside, why does the stack grow down, and heap up?
 Because all the other ones create issues.
 If both grow in the same direction, we will need to shift data as they grow.
 If we split the memory into halves, our programs may terminate when they run out of heap/stack space when there is still space left in memory.
 By having them grow in the opposite directions, n space is wasted even when they collide.

-Note that an
 # System Calls
-Recall that an operating system is a piece of software that manages resources, and abstract details.
-For a software to do this, the OS also requires some measurable amount of resources.
-That is, the OS takes away some resources, decreasing the amount of available resources for processes.
+Note that an operating system is simply a piece of software that manages resources, and abstract details.
+For a mere software to do this, the OS requires some measurable amount of resources.
+That is, the OS must use up some resources which decreases the amount of available resources for the processes.
 I.e., the OS is an (necessary) overhead that lies as an intermediatry between the program (resource requestor) and the resource (request).
 ```mermaid
 graph TD;
   A[App]